-The Chetak will be positioned as a premium product and extra attention has been paid to smaller details like the ‘feather touch’ switchgear, full-LED lighting, digital console and high quality of materials used in areas like the mirror stalks, side stand and flush-fitting pillion foot pegs.
-The Chetak will also become one of the few scooters in India to be offered with a metal body.
-What we were also impressed by is the contrast stitching on the seats and the lack of visible joints on the body panels - the entire rear looks like one single unit.
-This might increase the manufacturing cost slightly, but it does give the scooter a high-end appearance.
+The Chetak is positioned as a premium product and extra attention has been paid to smaller details like the ‘feather touch’ switchgear, full-LED lighting, digital console and high quality of materials used in areas like the mirror stalks, side stand and flush-fitting pillion foot pegs.
+The Chetak is also one of the few scooters in India to be offered with a metal body.
+The lack of visible joints on the body panels is also quite impressive – the entire rear looks like a single unit, giving the scooter a high-end appearance.

 Realistic range and performance

 The scooter has an in-built charger and the vehicle can be charged by plugging into a regular 5-ampere home power outlet.
-There will be no DC fast charging feature (Bajaj says the range is adequate enough to not require this feature) and a full charge will take around five hours.
-Bajaj says they will also sell a home-charging station at a ‘nominal cost’ and this charger will also show the amount of energy consumed during charging.
+While there is no DC fast charging feature, Bajaj is offering a home-charging station with the purchase of the scooter.